Logo

 Record Date

 The date when shareholders eligible for dividends are finalized.
-Only shareholders registered on this date receive the dividend.
+Due to the settlement cycle, you must purchase the stock before the ex-dividend date to be officially registered on this day.

 📝 Definition